Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Bears stats and trends

-- Chicago has three wins against the spread in five games this year.

-- The Bears have been underdogs by 6 points or more two times this year and have not covered the spread once.
+- The Bears have yet to cover the spread this season when underdogs by 6 points or more.

-- Chicago's games this year have hit the over on one of five set point totals (20%).

-- The Bears have turned the ball over four times, four fewer times than the Packers have forced turnovers (8).
+- This year the Bears have four turnovers, four fewer than the Packers have takeaways (8).

 Home and road insights

-- Green Bay is 2-1 overall, with two wins against the spread, away from home.
+- Green Bay has two wins against the spread, and is 2-1 overall, away from home.

-- In three road games this season, Green Bay has gone over the total once.
+- This year, in three away games, Green Bay has gone over the total once.

 Powered by Data Skrive.